11 Body Systems: how the Digestive System works

 What is it made up of?

-How can I support the digestive system? - Digestion supporting ingredients in Nuzest Good Green Stuff
+How can I support the digestive system? - Digestion supporting ingredients in Nuzest Good Green Vitality

 Probiotic supplementation can reduce diarrhea, gastrointestinal pain and bloating, and symptoms of lactose intolerance, (1, 2) and inflammatory bowel disease.
 (3) Probiotics also help to treat constipation.
 (4, 5)